cvjb/MZ1P16/README.md

 Forth words to control the original SHARP MZ-1P16 connected to an SHARP MZ-800 vintage home computer.
 The words were written in MZ-FORTH back in 1999 for an original SHARP MZ-1P16 plotter connected to a SHARP MZ-821.

+I had added words that exist in MZ-FORHT but did not in ANS- or gforh at the time of writing the code.
+But I had never tested these in real life.

 ## Disclaimer

 * SHARP, MZ-800, MZ-1P16 are trademarks of SHARP Corporation (https://global.sharp/) or its affiliates.